spicyjack/idgasm-sql/App-WADTools/README.md

 API](http://www.doomworld.com/idgames/api) and download different records from the serivce into a local database file.

-The local database files are [SQLite](http://www.sqlite.org/) files that are generated from [INI](https://metacpan.org/pod/Config::Std) files using a specific format to describe the tables and columns of the database.
+The local database files are [SQLite](http://www.sqlite.org/) files, with schemas that are generated from [INI](https://metacpan.org/pod/Config::Std) files using a specific format to describe the database schema and metadata.

 **Scripts included with this distribution:**